 As people complete their cancer treatment, they may experience a range of emotions, from relief that treatment is over to apprehension about the future.
 In some ways, this transition is one of the least understood aspects of the cancer experience.
 Here, Cancer.Net talks with Lidia Schapira, MD, about coping with the end of active cancer treatment.

 Q: What are some immediate medical concerns of patients once they've finished active treatment?

-Q: What are some initial psychologic concerns of patients once they stop active treatment?
+Q: What are some initial psychological concerns of patients once they stop active treatment?

-A: Some initial psychologic concerns include worry about cancer recurrence, worry about one's identity and future, and worry about dying young or leaving things undone.
-Some patients may also suffer from poor body image or low self-esteem because of the treatments they received; they may need special assistance to learn to accept their new body.
+A: These include worries about cancer recurrence, one's identity and future, and dying young or leaving things undone.
+Some patients may also suffer from poor body image or low self-esteem because of the treatments they received; they often need help to learn to accept their new body.

 Q: What are some ways of coping with these concerns?

 A: We know that worrying alone feels awful and makes the sense of distress experienced by many patients and survivors worse.
 Being able to understand one's fears and to talk about them is a good starting point for effective coping.
 Ultimately, a patient's inner strength and resilience allows him or her to endure this experience, sort through available options, and define a path or journey through the difficulties that lie ahead.
 Effective coping requires the ability to understand the situation, think through alternatives, ask for and experience the support of others, and feel comfortable with the chosen course of action or treatment.